Boogeyman 2: Home media

 The DVD, which was released as "Unrated Director's Cut" and lacks an MPAA rating, includes two different commentaries.
-The first one features director Betancourt and writer Sieve while the second features actors Bell and Savre along with producers Hein and Bryman.
-Additionally, the DVD includes a documentary called "Bringing Fear to Life: Makeup Effects from Storyboards to Screen," which shows some of the film's development using storyboards.
+The first features director Betancourt and writer Sieve while the second features actors Bell and Savre along with producers Hein and Bryman.
+The DVD includes a documentary called "Bringing Fear to Life: Makeup Effects from Storyboards to Screen," which shows some of the film's development using storyboards.
 The film has also been digitally released on Google Play, Amazon Video and Hulu.